imliuyzh/lfs101x-notes/chapter11.md

 # Text Editors
 ## Creating Files Without Using an Editor
-Sometimes, you may want to create a short file and not want to bother invoking a full text editor.
-Furthermore, doing so can be quite useful when used from within scripts, even when creating longer files.

 If you want to create a file without using an editor, there are two standard ways to create one from the command line and fill it with content.

 The first is to use echo repeatedly: